dcwbrown/OBSOLETE-olang/OLANG.md

 #####What make does

-'make' starts one of three makefiles: 'GNUmakefile' for GNU make systems, 'makefile' on BSD systems, and 'make.cmd' on native Windows.
+Depending on the OS you are running on, the 'make' command will start one of three makefiles: 'GNUmakefile' for GNU make systems (e.g. Linux), 'makefile' on BSD systems, and 'make.cmd' on native Windows.

-All three first compile and run src/buildtools/configure.c, which establishes platform details including:
+All three first compile and run src/tools/make/configure.c, which establishes platform details including:

 1. Platform type (unix/windows) and distribution (freebsd/ubuntu/raspbian/...).
 2. C compiler command line for assembling olang output.